autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/creating-sensor-model/index.md

 After that,
 we will change our package names at `package.xml` file and `CmakeLists.txt` file at `sample_sensor_kit_description` and `sample_sensor_kit_launch` packages.
-So, open `package.xml` file and `CmakeLists.txt` file with any text editor or ide that you prefer.
+So, open `package.xml` file and `CmakeLists.txt` file with any text editor or IDE that you prefer.

 First Step: You need to change `<name>` attribute at `package.xml` file.